Edward Colston statue case could be sent to appeal court

 The referral would not affect the result, she added.

-Trial by jury is an important guardian of liberty & must not be undermined.
-However, the decision in the Colston statue case is causing confusion.
-1/2— Suella Braverman MP (@SuellaBraverman) January 7, 2022
+The acquittal cannot be overturned and the defendants cannot be retried without fresh evidence.

-Without affecting the result of this case, as Attorney General, I am able to refer matters to the Court of Appeal so that senior judges have the opportunity to clarify the law for future cases.
-I am carefully considering whether to do so.
-2/2— Suella Braverman MP (@SuellaBraverman) January 7, 2022
+Ms Braverman said she would decide whether to use powers that, as Attorney General, allow her to seek a Court of Appeal hearing so senior judges "have the opportunity to clarify the law for future cases".

 Milo Ponsford, 26, Rhian Graham, 30, Jake Skuse, 33, and Sage Willoughby, 22, were charged after the memorial to the slave trader was toppled on 7 June 2020.
 The statue was thrown into Bristol's harbour shortly after.